feedmeastraycat/wp-editor-widget/readme.txt

 2. Activate the pluing under 'Plugins' in the WordPress admin area

 == Changelog ==

+= 0.6.0 =
+* Added support for WPML - Set the language for each Widget and only the ones for the current active language is output. *(Thanks to [@docryan](https://github.com/docryan))*
+* Added filter `wp_editor_widget_html` - Makes it possible to change the full HTML output of the Widget through a plugin or a theme
+* Added action `wp_editor_widget_form` - Makes it possibel to add custom form elements to the Widghet through a plugin or a theme

 = 0.5.5 =
 * Added Danish translation *(Thanks to [@docryan](https://github.com/docryan))*